 - Antipsychotic agent.
 Atypical and typical antipsychotic medications are generally used more as augmentation strategies and are second-line treatment options in generalized anxiety disorder.

-Nursing management of a patient with anxiety disorder include the following:
+Nursing management of a patient with anxiety disorder includes the following:

-Nursing assessment of a patient with anxiety disorder include:
+Nursing assessment of a patient with anxiety disorder includes:

 - History.
 The client usually seeks treatment for panic disorder after he or she has experienced several panic attacks; usually, the client cannot identify any trigger for these events.